Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Formal Setup

-We can think of an Exo-MDP as a special case of an MDP with state space space $\StateSpace$, and action space $\ActionSpace$ whose transition and reward dynamics are completely determined by the distribution of the exogenous states distribution through known functions $\SysFun$ and $\RewFun$.
+For the applications of interest in this paper, it is reasonable to assume that $\SysFun$ and $\RewFun$ are known and deterministic (e.g., as in inventory control, discussed in the next paragraph).
+Thus, an Exo-MDP can be viewed a special case of an MDP with state space $\StateSpace$, and action space $\ActionSpace$ whose transition and reward dynamics are completely determined by the distribution of the exogenous states distribution through known functions $\SysFun$ and $\RewFun$.
+Lastly, we note that our main theoretical results focus on the time-homogeneous case; we discuss time inhomogeneous Exo-MDPs where the dynamics of the exogenous state $\ExoState_h\sim \PXih$ can differ across each stage $h$ in~\cref{app:preliminary,app:non_homogeneous}.

-\textbf{Example application of Exo-MDP: inventory control} Recall the inventory control (or newsvendor) model that we briefly discussed in the introduction; let us formalize it as an instance of an Exo-MDP.
-Consider operations in a retail store where the goal is to manage inventory (i.e. products in the store) in an episodic setting over some horizon $H$.
+\paragraph{Example: Exo-MDPs for inventory control.} Recall the inventory control (or newsvendor) model briefly discussed in the introduction; we now show how to formalize it as an instance of an Exo-MDP.
+Consider the inventory control problem where the goal is to manage inventory (i.e., products in the store) in an episodic setting over some horizon $H$.
 For any stage $h = 1, \ldots, H$, let $\Inventory_h$ be the on-hand (i.e. in-store) inventory; let $\ExoState_h$ be the external demand for the product (i.e. customer walking into store to purchase some product); and let $\Order_h$ be the additional number of products ordered.
 Assuming that the ordered products arrive instantly, i.e. lead time $L = 0$, the inventory level transitions are given by

 Since the external demand is not impacted by decisions about inventory, we assume that $\ExoState_h$ is drawn i.i.d. from an unknown distribution $\PXi$.
 The cost (or equivalently, negative reward) is given by